cetz-package/cetz/src/lib/plot.typ

 ///
 /// = Options
 ///
 /// You can use the following options to customize each axis of the plot.
-You must pass them as named arguments prefixed by the axis name followed by a dash (`-`) they should taget.
+You must pass them as named arguments prefixed by the axis name followed by a dash (`-`) they should target.
 Example: `x-min: 0`, `y-ticks: (..)` or `x2-label: [..]`.
 ///
 /// #show-parameter-block("label", ("none", "content"), default: "none", [
 ///   The axis' label.
 If and where the label is drawn depends on the `axis-style`.])